-From the process of soldering to the first start – all necessary steps are described in detail in the construction manual and documented with numerous illustrations.
-The experiments guide shows the construction of three basic circuits, explains how they work and provides tasks for further experiments.
+From soldering to the first start – all necessary steps are described in detail in the construction manual and documented with numerous illustrations.
+The experiments guide shows the construction of three basic circuits, explains how they work, and provides further experiments.
 With creativity and increasing understanding, complex behavioral patterns can also be realized. tinobo offers fun and variety for a long time!

-Tinobo gains its “sensory impressions” with the help of light sensitive sensors.
+Tinobo gains its “sensory impressions” with the help of light-sensitive sensors.
 With the patented combination of sensors, it can precisely navigate and react sensitively to its environment.
-Just like our human visual system, tinobo has a relative brightness perception which automatically adapts to the prevailing ambient conditions. tinobo’s “brain cells” are two operational amplifiers.
-They control the motors and can be variably and variedly wired via numerous slots with resistors, capacitors or diodes.
+Like our human visual system, tinobo has a relative brightness perception that automatically adapts to the prevailing ambient conditions.
+Tinobo’s “brain cells” are two operational amplifiers.
+They control the motors and can be variably and variedly wired via numerous slots with resistors, capacitors, or diodes.
 The structure resembles a simple neural network with two neurons.
 It allows studying individual behavior, as can be observed in simple organisms.
-Two further operational amplifiers control tinobo’s infrared LEDs.
+Two further operational amplifiers control Tinobo’s infrared LEDs.
 With them, it can react differently to reflective barriers and can “communicate” with other robots.

 Overview of the components